CiscoDevNet/pws-python-samples/README.md

     pip install -r requirements.txt
     ```

-* Rename `.env.example` to `.env`, and edit it to specify your CIMP address, application user credentials and end user Id.
+* Rename `.env.example` to `.env`, and edit it to specify your CIMP address, application user credentials (requires CUCM 'Admin-3rd Party API' group access) and end user Id.

 * To run a specific sample, in Visual Studio Code open the sample `.py` file you want to run, then press `F5`, or open the Debugging panel and click the green 'Launch' arrow